Future strategies for the discovery and the precise measurement of the Higgs self coupling: The value of a 500 GeV upgrade

-It is interesting to note that the doubling of integrated luminosity expected if the ring were arranged to accommodate four detectors instead of two would be instrumental to this measurement at the FCC-ee.
+It is interesting to note that the doubling of integrated luminosity expected if the ring were arranged to accommodate four detectors instead of two would be instrumental to this measurement.
 With four IPs, two years at the Z pole and one year at the WW threshold would suffice to get the same integrated luminosity as after six years with two IPs.
-The saved years and the four detectors could then be optimally used to accumulate about 12\,${\rm ab}^{-1}$ at 240\,GeV and 5.5\,${\rm ab}^{-1}$ at 350 and 365\,GeV.
-The larger data sample would yield a measurement of $\kappa_\lambda$ with a precision of $\pm 25\%$, reduced to $\pm 24\%$ in combination with the HL-LHC, and to $\pm 16\%$ if $c_{\rm Z}$ is fixed to its SM value.
-The first $5\sigma$ demonstration of the existence -- or, equivalently, the discovery -- of the Higgs self-coupling is therefore within reach after 15 years at the FCC-ee.
+The saved years and the four detectors could then be optimally used to accumulate about 12\,${\rm ab}^{-1}$ at 240\,GeV and 5.5\,${\rm ab}^{-1}$ at 350 and 365\,GeV. {\bf The larger data sample would yield a model-independent measurement of $\kappa_\lambda$ with a precision of ${\bf \pm 25\%}$, reduced to ${\bf \pm 21\%}$ in combination with the HL-LHC, and to ${\bf \pm 9\%}$ if only $\kappa_\lambda$ is allowed to vary.
+The first ${\bf 5\sigma}$ demonstration of the existence, i.e. the discovery, of the Higgs self-coupling is within reach in 15 years at the FCC-ee.}

-The measurements of fundamental SM parameters via their quantum effects are often called "indirect", as opposed to "direct" measurements from on-shell production, with the implicit innuendo that direct measurements would be more model independent than their indirect counterparts.
-The double Higgs production, however, includes Feynman graphs that do not depend on $\kappa_\lambda$ and that interfere with graphs that do.
-The measurement of this cross section at high-energy colliders can thus only be interpreted as a determination of the trilinear Higgs coupling in the context of a specific model, most often the standard model.
+The measurements of fundamental SM parameters via their quantum effects are often called "indirect", as opposed to "direct" measurements from on-shell production, with the implicit innuendo (which is sometimes incorrect) that direct measurements would be more model independent than their indirect counterparts.
+The double Higgs direct production, however, includes Feynman graphs that do not depend on $\kappa_\lambda$ and that interfere with graphs that do.
+The measurement of this cross section at high-energy colliders can thus only be interpreted as a determination of the trilinear Higgs coupling in an indirect manner.
 The ultra-precise measurements of the HZ and $\nu\bar \nu$H cross sections performed at the FCC-ee are no different in this respect, and give information similar to double Higgs production with 500\,GeV ${\rm e^+e^-}$ collisions.
 The measurement of the double Higgs production cross section at the FCC-hh with an unequalled precision is of course essential to the accurate characterisation of the Higgs potential.